 In another skillet pan saute garlic and onions in oil.

-Mix ingredients in a bowl and knead dough lightly.
+4. Casing: Mix ingredients in a bowl and knead dough lightly.
+(Adding of water little by little as you knead it until it becomes a dough).
 Set aside.

-On a flat surface, prepare a plastic liner or parchment paper and greased it.
-Take about a 2-3 tablespoons of dough amd place it on top of the greased parchment paper and flatten dough with a rolling pin.
+5. On a flat surface, prepare a plastic liner or parchment paper and greased it.
+Take about a 2-3 tablespoons of dough and place it on top of the greased parchment paper and flatten dough with a rolling pin.

-In the center of the flatenned dough, spoon out 3 tablespoon of grated papaya and make a well (ring shape).
+6. In the center of the flattened dough, spoon out 3 tablespoons of grated papaya, grated carrots and make a well (ring shape).
 Then add a spoonful of sauteed longgnisa, following the shape of the ring to make a well.
 In the center of the ring, crack 1 fresh egg.